ARGANS/training-raster-clipper/TUTORIAL.md

 ## Tout Doux

-- [ ] TODO eschalk export palette with python and auto import in QGIS
+- [ ] eschalk export palette with python and auto import in QGIS
-- [ ] TODO eschalk show the legend for classes
+- [ ] eschalk show the legend for classes
-- [ ] TODO eschalk add title to plot
+- [x] eschalk add title to plot
-- [ ] TODO eschalk improve logging
+- [x] eschalk improve logging
-- [ ] TODO eschalk create a helper imshow function
+- [x] eschalk create a helper imshow function
-- [ ] TODO eschalk Create on the QGIS part a color field as well as the class field
+- [x] eschalk Create on the QGIS part a color field as well as the class field